Hélène Fauveau, founder of Paulette Bike

 People who decide not to follow a set route, but to create their own path.

-To cite another example, I have great admiration for Clarisse Crémer, who left her job as a consultant to try her luck on the professional sailing circuit: quite a leap!
+To cite another example, I have a great deal of admiration for Clarisse Crémer, who left her job as a consultant to try her luck on the professional sailing circuit: quite a leap!".

 **Do we need to rethink our relationship with travel?**

 Yes, the definition of "travel" has long been associated with visiting a distant site.
 Today, I have the feeling that more and more of us are looking above all to experience something, to meet people, to be shaken up a little by an escape from our daily lives.
-You can get a kick out of seeing Angkor Wat in Cambodia, but you can also experience the same thing over a seafood platter, glass in hand, after a 100 km day, listening to the stories and anecdotes of a former sailor."
+We can "get a kick" out of seeing the temple of Angkor Wat in Cambodia, but we can also experience the same thing enjoying a seafood platter, glass in hand, after a 100 km day listening to the stories and anecdotes of a former sailor."

-Do you think bike tourism can help change this vision of travel?
+**Do you think cycle tourism can help change this vision of travel?**

 Yes, it's one of the ways of achieving this goal of "wonder".
 And I sincerely hope that our day-to-day work in this sector will make more and more people want to take this type of trip.